Substance Abuse Addictions

 Drug and Alcohol Addiction and Abuse

 It is now well over one hundred years since drugs were first banned.
-We have been told by therapists, government, and teachers what addiction is and how it happens.
-One prevailing theory is it is merely a lack of willpower, and the other theory is that addiction is a disease that needs to be treated like any other disease, with medical intervention.
-There is a new theory being floated out there that says that the environment is the cause of addiction.
+We have been told by therapists, the government, and teachers what addiction is and how it happens.
+One prevailing theory is it is merely a lack of willpower, and the other theory is that addiction is a disease that needs to be treated like any other disease with medical intervention.
+A new theory is being floated out there that says that the environment is the cause of addiction.
 Few defense lawyers have the experience and expertise to truly help clients with addictions who face criminal charges.

 Environment and addiction